Remembrance Day (Croatia): Fall of Vukovar

-Ruins in Vukovar immediately after the end of the Battle of Vukovar.

 Bronze monument at the Memorial Cemetery for Homeland War Victims in Vukovar.

 During the Croatian War of Independence, Yugoslav People's Army and Serb paramilitaries besieged and shelled the city of Vukovar from mid-August to the end of November 1991.
 Vukovar was bombed for 87 days, attacked from the ground, and shelled day and night from the direction across the Danube from the territory of (Vojvodina) Serbia.
 Fighting between the Yugoslav People's Army and poorly armed Croatian troops lasted exactly 87 days.
 The first bombed targets in the city were cultural institutions, city museum in Eltz Manor and the Vukovar Hospital, which was shelled daily with thousands of missiles.
 After months of siege and the demolition and destruction of a city such as Europe has not seen since World War II, the city was finally occupied on November 18, 1991.
 Over 85% of the buildings in the city were completely unusable, the city was without food, water and basic necessities.